The quality of your eyesight is genetic, right?

 It’s important to be aware of what those choices are, as according to the American Academy of Ophthalmology (AAO), the number of people affected by potentially blinding eye diseases is expected to double in the years ahead.

-Normal Ways Your Vision Deteriorates As You Age
+Normal Vision Changes That Happen As You Age

-Below are some of the common vision changes that we may experience as we get older.
-We typically can’t do much to control them, but we can make adjustments in our lives to continue to see clearly.
+Below are some of the common changes that we may experience as we get older.
+We typically can’t do much to control them, but we can make adjustments in our lives to sustain our eyes in the long term.

 -